Xilinx/VMC_Help/AIE/DFT/README.md

 No rounding is performed on the **Floor** or **Ceiling** modes.
 Other modes round to the nearest integer.
 They differ only in how they round for values that are exactly between two integers.

+#### Number of Parallel Outputs (SSR)

+This parameter specifies the number of output ports.
+The number of AI Engine kernels used is equal to the value of SSR parameter.

 #### Saturation mode

 Describes the selection of saturation to be applied during the shift down stage of processing.